sheelasivakumar224/sheelasivakumar224/README.md

 - 🛣️ Heading toward a Bachelor's degree in Artificial Intelligence and Data Science
-- 👀 Interested in Machine Learning | UI/UX Designing and Engineering
+- 👀 Interested in Machine Learning